Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 3 oz (85 gram) tube – Designed for larger areas or long-term caregiving routines.

 If bed sores are a chronic concern, then we suggest that you subscribe and save 10% on auto-delivery of the tube.
-It offers the best value and you can always ensure that fast relief for painful wounds is always at arm’s reach.
+It offers the best value, and you can always ensure supportive care for pressure-prone skin is always at arm’s reach.
 With auto-delivery, you can always change, pause, or cancel at any time.

 Subscribe and save 10% on your auto-delivery!